 - Not remove native flora and fauna, whether in the forms of seeds, cuttings, roots, dried shells, or coral.

 - Seek out and support locally owned businesses, to ensure maximum community benefit from your spending.

 - Respect native marine life such as star fish, turtles, coral & dolphins and be aware of the depletion of lobster populations from over fishing in the Caribbean.

 - Carefully choose activities that are animal friendly and do not encourage or support mistreatment of animals.

-- Encourage others to become responsible travelers.
+- Encourage others to become responsible travellers.